pingcap/community/special-interest-groups/sig-template/roles-and-organization-management.md

 ## Join and Promotion

-We mainly follow the instructions in [TiDB Developer Group](../../architecture/README.md#tidb-developer-group).
-It lists common requirements, responsibilities and privileges of each role in developer group.
+Here we mainly follow the instructions in [TiDB Developer Group](../../architecture/README.md#tidb-developer-group), including common requirements, responsibilities and privileges of each community role.

 ### Join